MWATelescope/manta-ray-client/README.md

 ---
 NOTE FOR HPC USERS

-Please read [this wiki article](https://mwatelescope.atlassian.net/wiki/spaces/MP/pages/65405030/MWA+ASVO+Use+with+HPC+Systems) if you are running manta-ray-client on HPC systemns.
+Please read [this wiki article](https://mwatelescope.atlassian.net/wiki/spaces/MP/pages/65405030/MWA+ASVO+Use+with+HPC+Systems) if you are running manta-ray-client on HPC systems.

 ---